Search results for

 third party app unlock iphone forgot passcode

-Many third-party apps, which are easily found with a Google search, claim to be able to break through iPhone security without a wipe.
+Many third-party apps, easily found with a Google search, claim to be able to break through iPhone security without a wipe if you forgot your iPhone passcode.
 These methods can’t be verified or endorsed by Android Authority.
-They may potentially invalidate your iPhone’s warranty, and success is never guaranteed, since you’re inherently working around Apple’s latest security updates.
+They may potentially invalidate your iPhone’s warranty, and success is never guaranteed since you’re inherently working around Apple’s latest security updates.

-Law enforcement and spy agencies may sometimes be able to unlock an iPhone with advanced equipment, but it’s likely illegal or unaffordable if you’re an ordinary civilian.
+Law enforcement and spy agencies may sometimes be able to unlock an iPhone with advanced equipment, but it’s likely illegal or unaffordable for ordinary civilians.
 If the methods we’ve outlined don’t work, you’re better off going to an Apple Store or licensed Apple dealer and asking them for assistance.

 There are three ways to erase your phone.
 Choose the one that you feel most comfortable with.